 Gippert Jost, Himmelmann Nikolaus P., and Mosel Ulrike.
 2006: Essentials of language documentation.
 Berlin & New York: Mouton de Gruyter

 Bowern, Claire.
 2008.
 Linguistic Fieldwork: A practical guide.
 Palgrave Macmillan.

 - Hands-on exercises in/out of class

 - Reading and discussing of seminal literature

-The course achievements will be graded on the basis of class activity, presentation, possible assignments and final exam.
+The course will be graded basing on the results of the final project.
 The grading scale is 0-5.

 The course is completed by attending a lecture course and by participating in practical sessions.